-- 7. Obsidian Renewables Straw Proposal for Supplemental Green Tariff: During the sufficiency period (7-8 years from project completion) the regulated utility will not be receiving renewable energy credits under a PPA with a qualifying facility (QF) under PURPA.
+- 7. Obsidian Renewables Straw Proposal for Supplemental Green Tariff: During the sufficiency period (7-8 years from project completion) the regulated utility will not be receiving RECs under a PPA with a QF under PURPA.
 Instead, a supplemental REC purchase agreement could be established where the renewable energy project would sell the RECs to the regulated utility for \$X per MWh.
 The regulated utility could, in turn, offer the RECs to its business customers as a green power supplement to the regular tariff; the business customers are at all times still a regulated utility customer at its meter.
-The REC price to the customers would be in excess of \$X to cover the costs of the program and allow the regulated utility some net benefit. - Staff notes that transactions described in the Obsidian Straw Proposal could likely occur through bi-lateral purchase agreements for RECs under existing law and policies (see e.g. PGE Schedule 54 and PacifiCorp Schedule 272, which are summarized in Appendix 2).
+The REC price to the customers would be in excess of \$X to cover the costs of the program and allow the regulated utility some net benefit. - ➤ Staff notes that transactions described in the Obsidian Straw Proposal could likely occur through bi-lateral purchase agreements for RECs under existing policies and tariffs (See e.g. PGE Schedule 54 and PacifiCorp Schedule 272, which are summarized in Appendix 2).

-VRET Issues in Statutory Factors and Phase 2 Considerations
+VI.
+Analysis VRET Issues in Statutory Factors

-Staff used the five statutory factors that are listed in HB 4126 to organize the study on the impact of allowing electric companies to offer VRETs to their nonresidential customers.
+Staff used the five statutory factors that are listed in HB 4126 to organize the study on the impact of allowing electric companies to offer VRETs to their non-residential customers.
 The five statutory factors involve (1) furthering development of significant renewable energy, (2) effect on development of competitive retail markets, (3) impacts on non-participating customers, (4) reliance on competitive procurement, and (5) any other reasonable considerations.
 These statutory factors also drove the development of the final issues list.

 Below, Staff has identified key points of analysis related to each statutory factor and key questions that are likely subjects to consider as conditions in Phase 2.
 Note that without a specific VRET definition or model to center its analysis, Staff has highlighted key areas of analysis to help further the discussion in Phase 2.
-Staff acknowledges that all parties' points from public comment are not included below.
-A summary of stakeholder responses to the final issues list through public comment and reply comments, which is a more complete representation of parties' analysis and issues, is provided in Appendix 4.
+Staff acknowledges that all stakeholders' points from public comment are not included below.
+A summary of stakeholder responses to the final issues list through public comment and reply comments, which is a more complete representation of stakeholders' analysis and issues, is provided in Appendix 5.

-The key points of analysis below are general in nature, but Staff intends for this section to be a tool when specific conditions are discussed in Phase 2 and specific tariffs are considered in Phase 3.
-Key questions to consider are intended to further the discussion in Phase 2, so that Phase 2 is not duplicative of Phase 1.
-The Commission must consider the statutory factors in Phase 2 (potential Commission conditions on future VRET schedules) and Phase 3 (potential Commission approval of VRET schedules filed by electric companies); therefore more questions will likely emerge in accordance with specific details of future VRET filings.
+The key points of analysis below are general in nature, but Staff intends for this section to be a tool when specific conditions are discussed in Phase 2 or specific tariffs are considered in Phase 3.
+Key questions to consider are intended to further the discussion in Phase 2 and to help ensure that Phase 2 is not duplicative of Phase 1.
+The Commission must consider the statutory factors in Phase 2 (potential Commission conditions on future VRET schedules) and Phase 3 (potential Commission approval of

+VRET schedules filed by electric companies); therefore, more questions will likely emerge in accordance with specific details of future VRET filings.

-(1) Whether allowing electric companies to provide VRETs to nonresidential customers promotes the further development of significant renewable energy resources.
+(1) Whether allowing electric companies to provide VRETs to non-residential customers promotes the further development of significant renewable energy resources.

-This statutory factor requires consideration of promotion of further development of significant renewable energy resources, which involves five key points of analysis: (1) year in which a renewable resource became operational, (2) geographic location of a renewable resource, (3) type of renewable resource, (4) VRET product design, and (5) renewable energy resource baseline.
+This statutory factor requires consideration of promotion of further development of significant renewable energy resources, which involves five key points of analysis: (1) year in which a renewable resource became operational, (2) geographic location of a renewable resource, (3) type of renewable resource, (4) VRET product design, and (5) renewable energy resource baseline and associated amount of additional development above the baseline.